section-engineering-education/engineering-education/articles/list-transformations-js/index.md

 ﻿
 ## List transformations in JavaScript

 In this tutorial, we will be looking at creating new objects and arrays from existing ones.
-We will look at creating nested data structures, looping and destructuring them.
+We will look at creating nested data structures, looping, and destructuring them.
 We will also look at transforming data structures by passing them through functions.

 ### Prerequisites

-To follow through this tutorial, you are required to have at least some knowledge in JavaScript [objects and arrays](https://www.section.io/engineering-education/object-arrays-destructuring/).
+To follow through with this tutorial, you are required to know JavaScript [objects and arrays](https://www.section.io/engineering-education/object-arrays-destructuring/).

 By the end of this tutorial, you will be able to:
 - Nest objects and arrays.